-Wahoo KICKR Smart Bike Review
+Wahoo KICKR Smart Bike Review (Unique Cycle)

 The Wahoo KICKR Smart Bike is not one of the prettiest looking bikes on the market.
 It looks minimalist, but almost in an industrial and dystopian sort of manner.
 This might turn many people away in the same sort of way a bad set of pictures might make one swipe left on a dating app.

 However, similar to dating apps, one should not always judge the entire package based on the looks.
 The KICKR Smart Bike has more to offer than initially meets the eye.
 We’re going to look at some of these features in our Wahoo KICKR Review.

 It is an expensive bike, which is a consequence of it falling into the “smart bike” category that so many companies seem interested in exploring these days.
 It is up to the potential customer to decide whether or not the $3,500 price is worth the sort of service the bike offers.

 The ability of the Wahoo KICKR indoor cycling bike to provide a fun and responsive ride is definitely one of the highlights that are on offer here.
 That combination with the technology integrated in the bike can result in some of the smoothest and most engaging rides you can find on this type of spin bike.